morganstanley/hobbes/doc/en/language/polymorphism.rst

   stdin:1,5-5: Cannot unify types: int != float
   1 k = 3:: float

-Type annotations allow us to specify types for functions which would otherwise be generic, using the Hobbes type notations for functions that we saw before.
+Type annotations allow us to specify types for functions which would otherwise be generic, using the type notations for functions that we saw before.
 In this case we don't need to specify type restrictions, we can just declare the value to be a function type from concrete type to concrete type:

 ::